 You’ve finally decided to upgrade or buy a new Ultra HD TV.
 The picture quality of your old TV just doesn’t cut it anymore.

-You want the beautiful image resolution the new televisions deliver.
-More than four times the resolution of your old HDTV.
+You want the beautiful image resolution the new televisions deliver when viewing your favorite movies on your preferred streaming services.
+The new 2021 OLED, QLED, 4K UHD, and 8K models produce more than four times the resolution of your old HDTV.

 They are really comparing two completely different things.

 Did you know there are OLED TVs that are also 4K?
 Also, there are 4K televisions that are not OLED.

 I’ll show you what to actually compare and how to determine which TV technology is best for your budget.

 To clear everything up, let’s quickly examine OLED and 4K.

 The real question to ask: What is another 4K TV display technology that compares with OLED 4K TV displays?

 In 2018, for most budgets, you’ve got one other choice: 4K LED (UHD or Ultra HD) LCD panel technology.

 The largest number of TVs sold today are based on LCD screen technology.
 We often refer to them as LED LCD TVs, or just LED TVs, because these sets use an LED backlight.